Instamrkt/slate/source/includes/_rest_calls.md

 upcoming_games | [] | A list of objects representing games.
 Each object contains the following fields: id, source_id (for the source hosting the game), game_name, currency, live_start_at, game_type_id, hashtag.

-## Games - get upcoming pools for game
+## Games - get upcoming open pools for game

 Get prediction pools for a specified upcoming game.
-Requesting user id is retrieved from a secure cookie.
-This id is used to determine whether a pool is open or running.
+Requesting user id is retrieved from a url.
+This id is used to determine whether a pool is open or running (and whether should be included).
 For a user who is not logged in all pools are sent as open.

 ### URL
-`/r/games/upcoming/<game_uuid>/pools/`
+`/r/games/upcoming/<game_uuid>/pools/open/<user_id>`

 ### Request type